isomerpages/moh-upec/_our-work/Health Informatics & Innovation.md

 variant: tiptap
 description: ""
 ---
-<p>Guided by the vision of <strong>"Towards a World-Class Prehospital Emergency Care System for Singapore,"</strong> the <strong>Prehospital Emergency Care Health Informatics and Innovation Branch</strong> is
+<p>Guided by the vision of <strong>"Towards a World-Class Prehospital Emergency Care System for Singapore,"</strong> the <strong>Prehospital Emergency Care Health Informatics and Innovation team </strong>is
 committed to leveraging technology and data-driven solutions to enhance emergency medical services (EMS).
 Our goal is to <strong>integrate innovative healthcare informatics with prehospital care</strong>, ensuring seamless coordination between paramedics, emergency departments,